RaoYasir16/E-commerce-app-backend/README.md

 Role-Based Access Control:

-Admin: Can manage categories, products, orders, and view carts.
+Admin: Can manage categories, products, orders, view carts, and use the live chat feature to communicate with users.

-User: Can browse products, manage cart, and place orders.
+User: Can browse products, manage cart, place orders, and use the live chat feature to communicate with the Admin.

 👤 Admin Features

 Add, view, update, and delete Categories.

 Add, view, update, and delete Products (with image upload).